 Then last year, I couldn’t avoid it anymore and i started reading electric toothbrush reviews.
 My “dental bill” for all those years of phobic avoidance came due.
 A toothache drove me to the dentist, which was difficult enough for me as it was.
 Then my worst fears were realized.
 I needed a root canal.

 The dentist’s receptionist was probably the least sympathetic person I could have dealt with at that time.
 At least, that’s what I picked up from her.
 She was disdainful the entire time she handled my referral to the endodontist, as though she had no sympathy for me, having come in for an emergency appointment that I obviously “brought on myself,” in her eyes.
+When she gave me my complimentary teeth whitening products, it felt as though I was stealing from her.

 I panicked, but I waited until I left the dentist’s office to cry.
 I went to the nearest stairwell, sat down, and wept as much as I did in your office that day.
 I went on to the endodontist, who was about as sympathetic as the receptionist before, and said that I was “somatizing” when I’d raise a hand to signal that something hurt.
 (Later, I attempted to tell him, through Novocaine and a dental dam, what you did to me.
 He said that today you would have been arrested for what you did to me.)